ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 The key skill is to understand a **"situation"**:

 * Understanding the "who" - Identifying the actors in this situation.
 Done by putting yourself into the perspective of the actors.
-This requires alot of cognitive load.
-But there is a trick.
-Grouping and hierarchy.
 Identify the groups (by actions/motives), then recursively split similar to what is done in the SD framework in a top-down fashion.
 * Understanding the "what/how" - What actions are they taking or have taken?
 Visualising them performing the action.
 * Understanding the "why" - Why are the actors taking these decisions or actions.
 The connecting glue between nodes.
-This also requires load.
-But, by understanding more details about the current situation/past situations, the motivations reveal themselves.
+But, by understanding more details about the current situation/past situations, you can figure the why.

 The trick is to connect to identify who, and figure out why.
 Then connect nodes across time.
 Aka past events/history.

-Another trick: you don't need to finish/complete each level on its own before proceeding to the next.
-You can do who, what, why for one party, then move to the next.
-If you insist on completing each level by itself, you run out of cognitive load.

 Thus, it boils down to applying **who/what/why** in a systematic fashion to understand **situations**.
+Focus on **why** being the glue.

 ## Who